 As applying to rent private accommodation that has a ‘no pets’ policy may be a fairly straightforward procedure for service animal owners because of the ADA, the same procedure may be a bit trickier for those who have emotional support animals.
 Don’t panic, though!
 Fair Housing Act protects emotional support animal owners to reside with their emotional support animals within the majority of housing circumstances.

-Some landlords may approve emotional support animals; some may not
+Some landlords may approve ESAs; some may not

 Because landlords aren’t obliged to accept such animals while processing your application within the same way they must with service dogs, you might need to accept that some accommodation might be off limits to you if you don’t have an ESA letter or documentation from a therapist that is licensed

 Whether you already own an emotional support animal and want new accommodation, or already reside in accommodation that has a ‘no pet’ policy and were assigned an emotional support animal, you might be faced with some barriers concerning your application.
 Read further to figure out how you can protect yourself from landlords who are uninformed.